rspamd/docs.rspamd.com/docs/developers/protocol.md

 ## Rspamd protocol encryption

 Rspamd supports encryption by means of lightweight protocol called HTTPCrypt.
+For comprehensive technical details about the cryptographic primitives, key exchange, and protocol implementation, see the [Encryption Documentation](encryption.md).
+You can also find the original protocol specification in this [paper](https://highsecure.ru/httpcrypt.pdf).

-You can find comprehensive details about this protocol in the following [paper](https://highsecure.ru/httpcrypt.pdf){:target="&#95;blank"}.
-To enable encryption, you need to generate keypair and push it in the corresponding worker's section (e.g. `worker-controller.inc` or `worker-normal.inc` or, even, in `worker-proxy.inc`):
+To enable encryption, you need to generate a keypair and configure it in the corresponding worker's section (e.g. `worker-controller.inc` or `worker-normal.inc` or, even, in `worker-proxy.inc`):

 ```
 $ rspamadm keypair